Skip to main content

 Can I just reset a Hoshizaki error code myself?

-You can clear most codes by cycling the power switch off, on, and back to ICE, or pressing the reset button on the control board.
-That clears the code but does not fix the cause.
-If the same code returns within a cycle or two, the underlying fault is still there and you need a real diagnosis before the machine stops making ice during a rush.
+You can clear most codes by cycling the power switch off, on, and back to ICE.
+That clears the code but doesn't fix what caused it.
+If the same code returns within a cycle or two, the part behind it has failed.
+At that point, another reset won't help and you need a real diagnosis before the machine stops making ice during a rush.

 Why is my Hoshizaki making cloudy or soft ice?

-Cloudy or hollow cubes almost always mean scale buildup on the evaporator or a water-quality issue.
-Hoshizaki cube machines need periodic descaling with a nickel-safe cleaner and a fresh water filter.
-Soft or partial cubes can also point to a low refrigerant charge or a float-switch problem, which is a tech-level repair.
+Cloudy or hollow cubes almost always point to scale buildup on the evaporator or a water-quality issue.
+A fresh filter can help, but scale on the evaporator needs professional descaling with the right cleaner.
+Soft or partial cubes can also mean a low refrigerant charge or a float-switch problem, both of which are tech-level repairs.
+Either way, it's worth a call.

 How much does Hoshizaki ice machine repair cost?